Opinion | The latest outbreak of GOP panic about Trump contains a key tell

 Republicans are required to pretend that none of this is happening or that it’s simply not that big a deal.
 Trump’s own rallies — the most visible manifestations of his case for a second term right now — unfold largely without masks and social distancing, themselves dramatizing this pathology as vividly as one could imagine.

-So it’s hardly surprising that Republicans do not permit themselves to acknowledge what a catastrophe this whole crisis been, let alone Trump’s own culpability in exacerbating it or the toll that has taken on his political fortunes and theirs.
+So it’s hardly surprising that Republicans do not permit themselves to acknowledge what a catastrophe this whole crisis has been, let alone Trump’s own culpability in exacerbating it or the toll that has taken on his political fortunes and theirs.

 But the rest of us know exactly what happened.
 That — and Trump’s refusal to acknowledge or take responsibility for any of it — is exactly why he’s losing.